Born: Yi-Lan, Taiwan

 Frederick Ashton: The Dream (Puck), La Fille mal gardée (Alain) and Symphonic Variations

-David Bintley: Aladdin (The Djinn of the Lamp), The Prince of the Pagodas (King of the East, Fool), Beauty and the Beast (Raven), Far from the Madding Crowd (Tumbler), Flowers of the Forest, E=mc² ('Celeritas²') and Faster, and David Bintley and Galina Samsova's production of Giselle ('Harvest pas de deux')
+David Bintley: Aladdin (The Djinn of the Lamp), The Prince of the Pagodas (King of the East, Fool), Beauty and the Beast (Raven), Far from the Madding Crowd (Tumbler), Flowers of the Forest, E=mc² ('Celeritas²'), Faster, The Tempest (Pan) and David Bintley and Galina Samsova's production of Giselle ('Harvest pas de deux')

 August Bournonville: The Flower Festival in Genzano